jumishafeeq/Global-Superstore-Sales-Analysis/README.md

  ## Data Transformation

- Basic Data Cleaning performed to the dataset of a store
+ Basic Data Cleaning performed to the dataset of a store, which has branches all over the world.

   - Removing Duplicates
   - Removing Blank rows